fordicus/RT-Data/README.md

 ## 📝 TODO

-- [ ] Summarize the features, pros, and cons of ByBit Spot OrderBook data.
+- [ ] Summarize the features, pros, and cons of Spot OrderBook data.
 - [ ] Fully understand the field structure and data schema.

 ---